Anantinfinity123/simon-game-project/README.md

-there is a game of concentration and rememberness. please try it.
+there is a spotify clone websites.